adonisv79/sequentially-delayed-tasks/README.md

-# Sequentially Delayed Tasks (TaskManager)
+# Sequentially Delayed Tasks (JobManager)
 This utility allows you to perform a series of tasks (functions) that will run the next task after the next one completes (or if it fails... more on handling these below).
 A group of "tasks" is called a "job" which we use to organize them.
 Note that this including most of my projects are written in **TypeScript**.
+The Job manager allows for multiple jobs to be run in parallel as well.

 # Use case
 Why did I make it and where did I use this? well there are several encounters I had wherein certain "stuffs" will require some delays before you call the next one.